How To Execute Shell Commands Via HTTP Server

 shell2http – Execute Shell Commands Via HTTP Server

 shell2http can be downloaded from the following link depending upon the distribution you use.
-It is known to work on GNU/Linux, Windows, and Mac OS X.
+It will support GNU/Linux, Windows, and Mac OS X.

 Or, run the following commands to download it from the Terminal: